theprogramking/theprogramking/README.md

-# Hi there, I'm Luke Shimkus 👋
+# Hi there, I'm Luke S. 👋

 I'm a Full Stack Developer with a passion for building web applications using JavaScript and its modern frameworks and libraries.
 I have experience in both front-end and back-end development, and I love creating efficient and scalable solutions.